cbmi-group/DeepETPicker/README.md

 - Coords path: the path of coordinates data predicted by well-trained DeepETPicker.
 - Output format: three formats can be converted, including `*.box` for EMAN2, `*.star` for RELION, `*.coords` for RELION.

+Note: After converting the coordinates to `*.coords`, one can get the coordinates with relion4 format using the script in `https://github.com/cbmi-group/DeepETPicker/blob/main/utils/coords_to_relion4.py` directly.

 ### **Particle visualization and mantual picking**